Taming the noise, one plate at a time

 2. Whisk the eggs with a whisk or in a stand mixer with a whisk attachment with the sugar and vanilla till well combined and pale

 3. Add the juice of the lemons, the zest and the cream and whisk until thoroughly mixed.
+A fine microplane zester like this one gives the curd real lemon aroma without bitterness.

 6. Pass the mixture through a sieve to remove any lumps and the zest